SmitPatel7585/E_COMM/readme.md

 Database: MongoDB

 ##2 Database Schema
-ER-Diagram for DataBase Schema is attachec in Folder as 'ER-diagram.png'
+ER-Diagram for DataBase Schema is attached in Folder as 'ER-diagram.png'